 On August 5, 2020, the Company signed a Binding Purchase and Sale Agreement to acquire a 100% interest in a private Chilean company Minera Joy SpA ("ChileCo").
 At that time ChileCo directly held 100% of the mineral rights to 38 mineral exploration concessions and had two subsidiaries with additional minerals rights.
-The 38 mineral exploration concessions were not renewed and have been allowed to lapse.
+During the year ended December 31, 2022, the 38 mineral exploration concessions were not renewed and were allowed to lapse.

-The Company, through ChileCo, held an 85% equity interest in Subsidiary 1 which held 16 exploration mining concessions ("Isabelle West Concessions") which due to poor exploration results have not been renewed and have been allowed to lapse.
+The Company, through ChileCo, held an 85% equity interest in Subsidiary 1 which held 16 exploration mining concessions ("Isabelle West Concessions").
 Due to poor drilling results, during the year ended December 31, 2022, the Company recorded an impairment of \$294,965 relating to costs incurred on the Isabella West exploration mining concessions that were allowed to lapse.

-The Company, through ChileCo, holds 100% interest in Subsidiary 2 (Minera Joy East SpA) which was earning an 85% interest in 151 exploration mining concessions ("Isabella East Concessions") held by a local party, by making cash payments totaling US \$450,000 by August 2022.

-Due to poor drilling results on the Isabella East Concessions the Company elected to terminate the earn-in option agreement and rights to the Isabella East concessions on August 31, 2021 resulting in an impairment of \$1,018,964.
-ChileCo now only holds 6 exploration mining concessions (the "Roy Claims") which are located east of the Isabella east concessions.
-The carrying value of the Isabella Gold Silver Project at December 31, 2023 and 2022 consists of costs relating to the Roy Claims.
+The Company, through ChileCo, holds 100% interest in Subsidiary 2 (Minera Joy East SpA) which was earning an 85% interest in 151 exploration mining concessions ("Isabella East Concessions"), by making cash payments totaling US \$450,000 by August 2022.
+Due to poor drilling results on the Isabella East Concessions the Company elected to terminate the earn-in option agreement and rights to the Isabella East concessions on August 31, 2021, resulting in an impairment of \$1,018,964.

-During the year ended December 31, 2023, the Company capitalized \$Nil (2022 - \$97,917) in costs related to the Isabella Gold Silver project.
-During the year ended December 31, 2023, the Company recorded an impairment of \$97,917 relating to costs incurred on the Isabella Gold Silver project as management does not expect to renew the Roy Claims.
+ChileCo also held 6 exploration mining concessions (the "Roy Claims") which was not renewed in March 2024.
+During the year ended December 31, 2023, the Company recorded an impairment of \$97,917 relating to costs incurred on the Isabella Gold Silver project.